-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 Accelerated Mobile Pages (AMP)

-HubSpot provides the ability to enable AMP on your blog which allows your users to find up an AMP-versions of your blogs on mobile devices.
+HubSpot provides the ability to enable AMP on your blog, which allows your users to find AMP versions of your blogs on mobile devices.

 On-Page SEO Tools